-To Inspect the Gearmotor
+To Inspect the gearmotor.

-A) Remove the cap screws holding the gearmotor halves together and pry the two cases apart.

-B) To lift off the cover, lift up until you can feel internal contact, then pull the cover towards the output gear end.
-Then lift the cover (with drive motor attached) up and away from the gear motor case.
+A) Remove the cap screws holding the gearmotor case halves together and pry the two cases apart.B) To lift off the cover, lift up until you can feel internal contact, then pull the cover towards the output gear end, and then lift the cover (with drive motor attached) up and away from the gear motor case.